dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 ## Puzzle Mania

+This is more for the IT field more than others which has to do with interviews where the interviewee is asked to solve one puzzle after another.

+There are algorithmic puzzles such as shortest paths, double linked lists, generally topics taught in Academia some times as part of how operating systems work or on programming languages compilation and execution.

+These questions are favoring people who have just graduated, most of the times though subconsciously.
+There was though a public response of a company which was accused of age discrimination in the lines of: "everyone can join, we have an impartial interview process".
+And yes this was correct, the interview process did not involve age checks it only asked questions that are easier to answer for someone who has recently graduated hence more probably of young age.

+UK law does not allow you to prefer based on gender, race, age, etc. This is one of the reason we do not put in this country our picture in the CV or mention our sex or similar information in any way.

+With that in mind if you want to hire only graduates for any reason, you can do so by asking mainly about puzzles.
+After an MSc at the ripe age of 29 one of us was able to ace all these tests.
+But on the other hand the same person after some years away from academia, had problem answering those questions simply because the internals of those algorithms had wean off in memory.

+Update (post publishing): This behavior can be attributed to other ways apart from filtering out candidates, even if this is the end result.
+It can be attributed to a bad choice of interviewer.
+It can be that a developer has been assigned to do hiring then knowing nothing about it googles around and sees that the first results for  "clever questions for programming interviews" are a safe bet.
+Another reason has to do with big companies adopting it mixed with fashion and herd mentality, "if Google does it so should I".

+---

 This is more for technological field more than any other and has to do with interviews where the interviewee is asked to solve one puzzle after another.